enioka-Haute-Couture/enioka_scan/docs/quickstart.md

 }
 ```

-To use the smartphone's camera as a scanner, this single dependency is enough.
-To use others devices,
+Additional device-specific dependencies are required to enable support for actual scanners.
-dependencies are required, you can check the
+You can check the [library dependencies and compatibility matrix](dependencies.md)
-[library dependencies and compatibility matrix](dependencies.md) for a detailed overview.
+for a detailed overview.

 ## Using the library